-Course Co-ordinator: Prof David Gellner (SAME)
+Course Co-ordinator: Dr Zuzanna Olszewska (SAME)

-Email: david.gellner@anthro.ox.ac.uk
+Email: zuzanna.olszewska@anthro.ox.ac.uk

 The aim of the course is to give students a qualitative understanding of how social and cultural anthropologists approach the study of knowledge, values and beliefs, made manifest in artistic and religious practice and other embodied realms, both through field investigation and in analysis.
-While there is a primary focus on religion and representation, the paper also explores topics such as classification (of space, time and person); conceptions of the past; ritual practice and religious experience; the transformations wrought by literacy and other communication technologies (or perhaps not); moral ideas and values, aesthetics and symbolism; arguments over how to represent 'a culture'; language, translation problems, truth claims and relativism.
+While there is a primary focus on religion and representation, the paper also explores topics such as classification (of space, time and person); conceptions of the past; ritual practice and religious experience; the transformations wrought (or perhaps not) by literacy and other communication technologies; moral ideas and values, aesthetics and symbolism; arguments over how to represent 'a culture'; language, translation problems, truth claims and relativism.
 The course combines ethnography and theory, building on exemplary first-hand studies from different parts of the world.
 It also presents some archaeological approaches to history and representation, suggesting how the disciplines can interact in this area.